huizhou68/Bot/frontend/README.md

-# FuBot 🤖
+# EzBot 🤖

-FuBot is a FastAPI-powered AI assistant for customer service.
+EzBot is a FastAPI-powered AI assistant for customer service.
 It uses OpenAI's GPT models to answer user queries, with PostgreSQL for storing chat history.

 ## Features